Virtual-Watcher/SOC-Analyst-Walkthrough/Part 3 - Emulating an Adversary.md

 ![image](https://github.com/Virtual-Watcher/SOC-Analyst-Walkthrough/assets/171607952/92e9b71f-448a-4df7-af4a-93a5d8f6af58)

 If your rules are correct, you should recieve similar output with your detections picking up activity of your C2 payload.
-In the next section, we will learn how to deny these actions in Part Four - Blocking an Attack!
+In the next section, we will learn how to deny these actions in Part 4 - Blocking an Attack!